andreaspastor/Discriminability-Analysis/README.md

 - `n_sim`: number of simulations to perform
 - `step_size`: step size between evaluated number of observers
 - `escape_thres`: ratio of pairs included in the analysis (1: all pairs, 0.5: half of the pairs, etc.)
-- `type`: type of test to perform (wilcoxon, ttest or variance test)
+- `type`: type of test to perform (wilcoxon, ttest, or variance test)
 - `filename`: path to the JSON file containing the dataset in Netflix SUREAL format (link: https://github.com/Netflix/sureal/tree/master)
 - `out_filename`: path to the output file where the results will be saved for later plotting
 - `scaling`: scaling method to apply to the scores (e.g., SAMVIQ_0-100_to_DSIS_1-5 to scale SAMVIQ scores from 0-100 to DSIS scores from 1-5)